 Petitioner’s Characteristics.
 Duke Energy Indiana is an Indiana limited liability corporation with its principal office in the Town of Plainfield, Hendricks County, Indiana.
 Duke Energy Indiana is engaged in the business of generating and supplying electric utility service to more than 827,000 customers located in 69 counties in the central, north central, and southern parts of Indiana.

 Relief Requested.
-Duke Energy Indiana requested approval of its ARP, which includes the Commission declining jurisdiction over this voluntary Prepaid Advantage program, approving Petitioner’s Prepaid Advantage pilot program for a period of eighteen (18) months, and approving a waiver of certain customer rules relating to customer deposits and disconnects for customers participating in the Pilot.
-Petitioner also requests a waiver from 170 IAC 4-1-13(a) 1-11 and (c), 170 IAC 4-1-15, and 170 IAC 4-1-16, for customers that participate in the Pilot.
+Duke Energy Indiana requested declination of jurisdiction or approval of its ARP for the voluntary Prepaid Advantage program, approving Petitioner’s Prepaid Advantage pilot program for a period of eighteen (18) months=.
+Petitioner also requests a waiver from essential customer protections embodied in 170 IAC 4-1-13(a) 1-11 and (c), 170 IAC 4-1-15, and 170 IAC 4-1-16, for customers that participate in the Pilot.

 Petitioner’s Case-in-Chief.
 Mr. Thomas presented the Company’s ARP.
 He described the Prepaid Advantage proposed pilot program, explaining that it is a voluntary payment option that offers residential customers the convenience of making payments at any time in any dollar amount to prepay for their electricity usage and participating customers are not required to pay a deposit to enroll.
 He testified that the Pilot is designed to give customers the control and flexibility to make payments to their account before using electricity and the amount a customer pays determines how much electricity the customer uses before they need to add funds to the account.
 To participate, Mr. Thomas explained, customers must have a smart meter and an email address on file, which will allow customers to monitor their accounts and view how many days of electric usage are remaining.